 Wareham Land Trust History

-The Wareham Land Trust, a non-profit 501(c)3 all-volunteer governed organization, was founded in 2001 by a group of Wareham residents dedicated to conserving and protecting Wareham’s open space and natural resources.
-In the short time since its inception, the Wareham Land Trust has conserved over 680 acres of open space though land acquisition and conservation restrictions – protecting wildlife habitat, safeguarding wetland and estuary ecosystems, preserving scenic vistas, and providing natural areas for passive recreation.
+The Wareham Land Trust, a non-profit 501(c)3 organization, was founded in 2001 by a group of Wareham residents dedicated to conserving and protecting Wareham’s open space and natural resources.
+In the short time since its inception, the Wareham Land Trust has conserved over 690 acres of open space though land acquisition and conservation restrictions – protecting wildlife habitat, safeguarding wetland and estuary ecosystems, preserving scenic vistas, and providing natural areas for passive recreation.

 The Land Trust’s accomplishments are achieved through the hard work of dedicated volunteers, collaboration with other conservation organizations and the Town of Wareham, state and federal grants, and generous contributions from supporters.
 Strong community involvement makes this success possible.
 The Wareham Land Trust now boasts nearly 400 members that consist of a diverse group of year-round residents and summer visitors.
 Wareham Land Trust members believe in the benefits of preserving open space and help promote sustainable development in Wareham.

 In December 2013, the Wareham Land Trust was accredited by the Land Trust Alliance Commission, and secured reaccreditation in August 2019.
 This national recognition is a mark of distinction in land conservation honoring organizations for meeting standards for excellence in ethics, upholding the public trust, and ensuring that conservation efforts are permanent.

 In addition to being a leader in local land conservation efforts, the WLT offers educational programs throughout the year at various locations throughout town.
 Topics focus on local wildlife and the environment and all are welcome to attend.
 The Wareham Land Trust strives to provide educational opportunities for people of all ages and backgrounds.